Queen Alexandra Hospital: 2000s

 A further rebuilding of the hospital was announced in 1999 although the procurement under a Private Finance Initiative contract was not completed until 2005.
 Some of the original buildings of the military hospital were demolished to make way for the new main hospital buildings.
 The works were designed by the Building Design Partnership and completed by Carillion at a cost of £236 million.
 In October 2009 the new Queen Alexandra Hospital was officially opened by The Princess Royal.

 The annual payment the trust will make to its private sector contractor under the PFI contract is £32.866 million, subject to satisfactory performance by the contractor and other factors such as repayment and refinancing options.
 The contract is for 35 years; payments commence after 3.5 years upon the successful construction and handover of the new facilities to the trust.

 A Care Quality Commission inspection in 2015 rated the trust as "outstanding" in relation to being caring and effective but needed to improve providing "safe, responsive and well-led services".
 Conditions in the accident and emergency department were so overcrowded that some patients with serious conditions had waited over an hour to be assessed.

 2020s

 Work began in March 2021 to create a new 72 bed ward in what was previously the North Car Park, whilst plans for a new multi-story car park are in preparation, and longer term proposals for a £58m revamped Accident and Emergency Department are also being drawn up.

 On 7 January 2022 the hospital declared a major incident following a water leak affecting ground floor clinical areas.
 This resulted in canceling appointments and diverting ambulances away from the hospital site.

-On 6 April 2022 the hospital and South Central Ambulance Service both declared critical incidences in response to extreme demands on the emergency department and 999 services.
+On 6 April 2022 the hospital and South Central Ambulance Service both declared critical incidents in response to extreme demands on the emergency department and 999 services.

-A further critical incident was declared in the week leading up to Christmas day 2022, again due to extreme demand, and was mirrored by critical incidences being declared by other local hospitals and the ambulance service.
+A further critical incident was declared in the week leading up to Christmas day 2022, again due to extreme demand, and was mirrored by critical incidents being declared by other local hospitals and the ambulance service.